-BigInteger) and object used to represent time and duration (
+BigInteger) and objects used to represent time and duration (

-Duration, etc).
-This is important, because we often operate on those types, and we often need to compare them (I hope it is clear, that if you represent money, you should use
+Duration, etc.).
+This is important because we often operate on these types, and we often need to compare them (I hope it is clear that if you represent money, you should use

 BigDecimal instead of

-Double that might round some numbers and loose precision).
+Double, which might round some numbers and lose precision).

-isBefore might be more readable than comparison operators, I hope it seems clear that in other cases' operator are clearly easier to understand.
+isBefore might be more readable than comparison operators, I hope it seems clear that operators are clearly easier to understand in other cases.

-It is worth noticing, that there is an inconsistency between
+It is worth noticing that there is an inconsistency between the

-equals checks the number of decimal places, so
+equals function checks the number of decimal places, so